Patients Feel Calm and Safe with Dr. Silberman

 Sometimes we schedule a no-cost appointment for the patient to have an orientation visit.
 The patient gets acquainted with Doc, with other members of our team and with the surroundings.
 Doc reviews Tell, Show and Do and explains that at any time during the appointment, the patient can signal for a pause in treatment simply by waving their left hand.

-He reviews with each person that nitrous oxide and oral sedatives are available.
+He reviews with each person that nitrous oxide is available.
 He does not offer intravenous (IV) sedation.
 Doc has found this to be a disservice to the patient most of the time.
 He explains, “If I am willing to take the time to help our patient overcome fears, she or he is usually receptive to trying to do so without drugs.
 Once we get past that fear, they have a lifetime of dental treatment that they can look forward to drug-free and without dental anxiety.
 There is a significant financial and emotional cost associated with oral sedation and IV sedation.
 My goal, whenever possible, is to save that person from both.”

 Another matter to consider is the type of anesthetic used, and the way it is administered.
 Placing a topical anesthetic before an injection, along with cheek- or lip-wiggling at the site of the injection makes for an almost pain-free process.
 Many patients do not feel the injection at all.

 We use Articaine, which is a stronger anesthetic than what is used in many offices.
 If you’ve had trouble getting numb before, you almost certainly won’t have that problem anymore.
 Dr. Silberman has used Articaine since its FDA approval in 2000 and says he will never go back.

 The numbness is profound during the procedure.
 Afterward, that numbness doesn’t last any longer than its counterpart, Lidocaine.
 Many offices do not use Articaine because it’s more expensive, or they are simply not staying current with advances in the field of dentistry.